EmperorDan/Cube-Chaser/README.md

 ## High level Description

-A non-playing character NPC (that is a character controlled by the computer) targets the users mouse position as the player moves across the screen, the game is over once the NPC touches the players mouse position 3 times.
+A non-playing character NPC targets the users mouse position as the player moves across the screen.
+A timer will start on start, While on a timer you must avoid the NPC.
+The game ends when the enemy NPC has touched your character three times within the time.

 ### High level functional specifications

--Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-### High level non-functional specifications

--Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.

-### Application requirements

-### Mock-ups

-### Storyboards

-### Flowcharts components

-### High-level user stories

-### Research

-### Teamwork

-### Required Language:
-Jscript

-## Mechanics

 - Player Character tracks player mouse co-ordinates.
 - Enemy NPC follows player mouse.